-The following table sets forth information, as of , 2025, with respect to the individuals who serve as our executive officers, including their positions, and is followed by a biography of each such individual.
+The following table sets forth information, as of May 26, 2025, with respect to the individuals who serve, or will serve, as our executive officers, including their positions, and is followed by a biography of each such individual.

-Name Age Position Tamara S. Newcombe 58 President and Chief Executive Officer; Director Nominee Karen M. Bick 54 Senior Vice President - Chief People Officer
+Name Age Position Tamara S. Newcombe 58 President and Chief Executive Officer; Director Nominee Neill P. Reynolds 50 Senior Vice President - Chief Financial Officer Karen M. Bick 54 Senior Vice President - Chief People Officer Jonathon E. Boatman 47 Senior Vice President - Chief Legal Officer Amir A. Kazmi 43 Senior Vice President - Chief Technology and Growth Officer

-Prior to the separation of Ralliant from Fortive, Tamara S. Newcombe has served as President and CEO of the Precision Technologies segment of Fortive since January 2022 and President and CEO of the Advanced Healthcare Solutions segment of Fortive since June 2023.
+Prior to the separation of Ralliant from Fortive, Ms. Newcombe has served as President and CEO of the Precision Technologies segment of Fortive since January 2022 and President and CEO of the Advanced Healthcare Solutions segment of Fortive since June 2023.
 Prior to January 2022, Ms. Newcombe was Group President of Fortive from May 2021 to December 2021, President of Tektronix from April 2019 to December 2021, and Commercial President of Tektronix from February 2017 to April 2019.
 Prior to joining Tektronix, Ms. Newcombe was Vice President of Sales at Cisco Systems, Inc. from November 2009 to February 2017.